space-concordia-spacecraft/docs/fprime/guide-setting-up-fprime.md

 This guide assumes that you are running Ubuntu/Linux Mint either as a VM or as your OS.

+*Make sure that your Ubuntu/Linux Mint version is the Bionic (18.04) version*

 * If you are a Mac User, refer to the following: [Installing FPrime for MacOS](fprime-MacOS-Install.md)

 ## Installing System Dependencies